On-call firefighter recruitment opens across Lancashire

-Opportunities available at stations across the county for people interested in a flexible role supporting their community
+Opportunities available for people interested in a flexible role supporting their community

-Applications are now open for people interested in becoming on-call firefighters with Lancashire Fire and Rescue Service, with opportunities available at stations across the county.
+Applications are now open for people interested in becoming on-call firefighters with Lancashire Fire and Rescue Service.

 The Service is encouraging people to do something different with their spare time by taking on this rewarding and flexible role.